opf/openproject/docs/glossary/README.md

 - an overarching team working on one topic or
 - separate products or customers.

+### Project attribute

+A project attribute in OpenProject is a [custom field](#custom-field) that applies to an entire project.
+It can be displayed in the right-hand column on the project overview page and can be divided into sections for a better structure.

 ### Project folder

 Project folders help collaborating in the most efficient way.
 They can be used with OpenProject's [Nextcloud integration](#nextcloud-integration) or with OpenProject's [OneDrive/SharePoint integration](#onedrivesharepoint-integration).
 [Read more about project folders in OpenProject](../user-guide/projects/project-settings/file-storages/#project-folders).